 Some disputes relating to energy contracts may be decided in local courts.
 However, when foreign parties are involved, these contracts generally provide that disputes will be resolved through international arbitration.
 Foreign investors almost always insist on arbitration under the rules of well-known international arbitral institutions.
 As a result, these agreements very often provide for arbitration pursuant to the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the American Arbitration Association/International Centre for Dispute Resolution (AAA/ICDR) or UNCITRAL Rules.
 Foreign parties also typically seek to provide that any arbitral proceedings will take place outside of the host state and outside of Africa, with London, Paris and Switzerland being common seats for arbitrations relating to African energy projects.

 The available data indicates that Africa-related arbitrations have increased significantly in the past decade, and that energy disputes, and in particular cases involving the oil and gas industry, account for a significant proportion of this increase.
-The number of Africa-related ICC arbitrations has continued to increase significantly.
-According to the ICC, it had record highs in 2017 for the number of cases (87) and the number of parties (153) from sub-Saharan Africa.14 Disputes under the LCIA Rules have also increased, from two Africa-related cases in 2002, to 8 per cent of the LCIA’s new cases in 2016.15
+The number of Africa-related ICC arbitrations has more than doubled, from 72 cases in 2004 to 163 cases in 2014.10 Disputes under the LCIA Rules have also increased, from two Africa-related cases in 2002 to 30 in 2013.11

 This means that in almost half of African jurisdictions a party seeking to enforce a foreign arbitral award must depend on provisions of national law that may not be as favourable as in those countries that have ratified and implemented the New York Convention.
 Moreover, even in countries that have signed the New York Convention, there may be issues with regard to the implementing legislation, and the local courts may be inexperienced and unreliable (particularly where a party may be seeking to enforce an award against a state or state-owned entity).
 Nonetheless, international arbitration remains the only choice for most foreign investors in the African energy sector.